DeKalb County Vehicle Impound Guide

 You'll generally need the following documents to retrieve your vehicle:

-• Valid driver's license: This is crucial.
-If your license is suspended due to the DUI arrest, you'll need someone with a valid license to pick up the vehicle.
+- Valid driver's license: This is essential.
+If your license is suspended due to the DUI arrest, you'll need someone with a valid license to pick up the vehicle for you.

-• Vehicle registration: Proof that the vehicle is registered to you (or someone who has authorization).
+- Vehicle registration or title: Proof that you (or someone who has authorization) own the vehicle.

 If You Don't Have a Valid License

-If your driver's license is suspended due to the DUI, you have a couple of options:
+If your driver's license is suspended due to the DUI, you still have options:

-• A signed authorization from you allowing them to pick up the vehicle.
-This may require a notarized letter, so check with the impound lot.
+- A signed authorization letter from you allowing them to pick up the vehicle.
+Check with the impound lot to see if they require the letter to be notarized.

 Typical Fees

-While we don't have specific fee data for DeKalb County impound lots, expect to encounter the following types of fees:
+While specific fee data for DeKalb County impound lots isn't available, expect to encounter the following types of fees based on typical rates in Tennessee:

-• Administrative fees: $[Varies] (These cover the impound lot's administrative costs)
+- Administrative fees: These cover the impound lot's administrative costs and can vary.

-• Release fee: $[Amount] (A one-time fee for releasing the vehicle)
+- Release fee: A one-time fee for releasing the vehicle.

 Contact the specific impound lot where your car is located to confirm their accepted payment methods.
 Most accept cash and major credit cards.
-Some may accept debit cards, but it's best to verify beforehand.
+Some may accept debit cards or money orders, but it's best to verify beforehand.

 Timeline